They say…

 Brew Crew Captain and friend

 With their native brewing tradition obliterated by Prohibition and the subsequent rise of the megabrewers, American craft brewers started from a clean slate, and the original tendency to clone Old World styles has long since passed into history.
-US versions of India Pale Ales, laden with the oily bitter grapefruit and pineapple kick of Cascade hops, have become the products of the craft brewing movement, and they’re still the biggest sector of the market.
+US versions of India Pale Ales, laden with the oily bitter grapefruit and kick of Cascade hops, have become the signature products of the craft brewing movement, and they’re still the biggest sector of the market.
 But there’s much, much more.
 Stouts, porters and even pilsners are likely to have their hopping rates and gravities cranked up to 11.
 Beers of all styles are regularly dosed with wild yeasts and aged in Bourbon barrels and/or flavoured with anything from cocoa pods, chilli and coconut to spruce tips and white sage.

 GABF also includes a beer competition, which is more integral to the event than Champion Beer of Britain is to GBBF, and occupies several days of judging time.
-The competition is style-obsessed to say the least, and to accomodate the burgeoning imagination of brewers there are now 79 recognised style categories, from American-style to Wood-and-Barrel-Aged Strong Stout.
+The competition is style-obsessed to say the least, and to accomodate the burgeoning imagination of brewers there are now 79 recognised style categories, from American-style India Pale Ale to Wood-and-Barrel-Aged Strong Stout.
 Pity the poor judges who receive a thick volume of definitions before starting work.
 The home brewing heritage, so important in a country where opportunities to develop the craft professionally were once very limited, is reflected in a Pro-Am strand where home brewers team with commercial brewers to enter newly created beers.

-Some aspects of beer are universal.
+Some aspects of beer festivals are universal.

 The Convention Center, with its landmark sculpure of a giant blue bear peering through the plate glass, is a vast space, the bigggest indoor venue in the state, bigger than the GBBF’s Earls Court but considerably less crowded.
 Even so, the atmosphere is hectic.
 Queues, or ‘lines’ in the local parlance, rapidly form for certain breweries.
 They also form for the toilets, or ‘rest rooms’ if you prefer the delightful American euphemism, and it’s indicative of that gender imbalance I mentioned earlier that this is the only big event I’ve ever attended where the girls stroll straight in while the blokes line up uncomfortably.